 Historic postcard showing an IR&T Rapid Railway car and trestle in Kings Mills.
 This is looking north from Carter Park towards Turtle Creek and Mason-Morrow-Millgrove Road.

 Like the other IR&T lines, this one had a relatively short and uneventful life, though it was by far the strongest of the three routes.
 It began operations on October 1, 1903.
 As mentioned in the overall company history, this route took on a slightly different character than the suburban or eastern divisions, utilizing much more private right-of-way and paralleling the CL&N Railroad.
 The climb out of Norwood to Silverton is relatively easy, but the company had to widen the road to prevent their double track line from encroaching on the rest of the roadway.
 A lot of modifications were required to the existing street railway company tracks to allow the larger interurban cars to operate as well.
 The terrain between Silverton and Mason is gently rolling and required little grading, but the company had to contend with a steep descent into the Little Miami River valley between Kings Mills and South Lebanon.
-There's also a significant ridge the company had to breach between South Lebanon and Lebanon, requiring some cuts and fills along with steep grades.
-A branch line from South Lebanon (where the power plant was located) to Morrow on the north side of the Little Miami River was never built.
+There's also a significant ridge the company had to breach in the final approach to Lebanon, requiring some cuts and fills along with steep grades.
+A branch line from South Lebanon (where the power plant was located) on the north side of the Little Miami River to Morrow was never built.

 The Peters Cartridge Company in Kings Mills was a significant source of commuter business for the company.
 Because of the dangerous nature of the facility, buildings were scattered along the river, and employees were not allowed to live too close by.
 As mentioned in the overall company history, the French Brothers Dairy in Lebanon provided a robust business in milk to serve the Cincinnati city hospitals.
 1.3 million passengers used the rapid division in 1912, actually beating out the CG&P and only a little less than the CL&A. This traffic was mostly siphoned off of the parallel CL&N Railroad which predated it by 20-some years and was operating slower steam service.

 The rapid division ran on Montgomery Road, continuing past the end of the streetcar route, originally at Fenwick Avenue in Norwood, but later from Coleridge Avenue in Kennedy Heights after the street railway bought the tracks to extend their service.
 The route through Pleasant Ridge and Kennedy Heights was distinctive for the use of decorative iron poles and cross arms in the middle of the street.
-Similar to the eastern and suburban divisions, the line was built with a double track for several miles, becoming single track after leaving Montgomery Road at Plainfield Road in Silverton.
-The IR&T became single track at Deer Park Avenue, and it paralleled the CL&N north through Deer Park along the west side of Blue Ash Road.
-Most of the route in this area is now used as parking along the street, but large power lines remain.
-The old carbarn is still standing at 7234 Blue Ash Road, now occupied by Stewart Industries.
+Similar to the eastern and suburban divisions, the line was built with a double track for several miles, becoming single track upon reaching Blue Ash Road in Silverton, and it paralleled the CL&N north through Deer Park along the west side of Blue Ash Road.
+Most of the route in this area is now used as parking along the street, and large power lines remain.
+The old carbarn is still standing at 7234 Blue Ash Road in a heavily modified state, now occupied by Stewart Industries.
 At today's Cross County Highway overpass the tracks ran on a diagonal through the neighborhood to Kenwood Road at Hunt Road to serve the center of Blue Ash.
 There was a short branch line to Montgomery, exactly paralleling a branch line for the CL&N, that split off the main line at Laurel Avenue.